milanbargiel/kulturgenerator/designer-readme.md

 ##### Install npm

-* Next, install Node (npm will be installed with Node):
+* Next, install Node (the package manager npm will be installed with Node):

 ```bash
 brew install node